infinix-x693-dev/android_device_infinix_rocko/README.md

-# Device tree for Redmi Note 9
+# Device tree for Infinix Note 10

 ```
 #